The Footsteps of Jesus

 with the afflictive dispensations of His providence.
 It is by

-providence and grace, have direct reference to the purification of His
+in providence and grace, have direct reference to the purification of His

 "The desire of happiness" it has been said, "is

-natural; but the desire of holiness is supernatural"—it is not what
+natural; but the desire of holiness is supernatural" — it is not what

 man's carnal mind will aspire after.
 Have you, reader, any desires after